 “This year, I was fortunate enough to be able to participate in the two Watchword meetings that were held, first in South Africa and then in Zambia.
 Despite the passage being the same, what was shared was distinctly different from one another.
 As such, I learned different lessons from both.”

-From March 1st – April 16th, join the Hands at Work family around the world as we pray for 40 Days on behalf of the most vulnerable children in Africa and our work to support them.
-Thandeka represents one of thousands of children being cared for by volunteer Care Workers across the communities Hands at Work supports.
-Read her story and join us in prayer by downloading the 40 Days of Prayer Guide.
+From March 6th– April 21st, join the Hands at Work family around the world as we pray for 40 Days on behalf of the most vulnerable children in Africa and our work to support them.
+Nonhle represents one of thousands of children being cared for by volunteer Care Workers across the communities Hands at Work supports.
+Learn more about her story throughout 40 Days of Prayer andjoin us in prayer by downloading the 40 Days of Prayer Guide.

 As the years quickly went by, early retirement became an option for us in September 2014.
 At that point we began to earnestly seek God about what our next steps would be.
 With many ups and downs, questions, concerns and conversations with our family about this big decision to make, we knew that God was calling us to Africa.

 “We want to serve God by honouring others and bearing their burdens —and also be willing to be vulnerable ourselves by sharing about His faithfulness in our lives —- so that we can rejoice in Christ together.”

 It is a prayer asking God to stir us up!
 As such, the words now point me to something much deeper than stirring puddings.
 In Hands at Work, we talk about ‘making it personal’ and fighting for the children of our communities as if they were our own.
 But it is so easy for our hearts to become indifferent or worse still, hardened, to the injustice and pain we see around us.